mchrzanowski/improved_glmnet/README.md

 * a linear algebra subroutine package supported by <tt>armadillo</tt> such as
   <tt>OpenBLAS</tt>.

+In addition, I have only tested the library on machines running Linux.

 ###Installation
 To compile the examples and the rest of the <tt>improved_glmnet</tt> source code, perform the below steps: